velodrome-finance/contracts/SPECIFICATION.md

 - Pool: AMM constant-product implementation similar to Uniswap V2 liquidity pools.
 Note that in Velodrome V1, "pools" were referred to as "pairs".

-## Permissions

-The following roles are granted various positions in the protocol:
-- Governor: Governance contract for most issues around governance.
-- EpochGovernor: Epoch governance contract for minter emissions governance.
-- Emergency Council: A Curve-esque emergency DAO consisting of seven members from both the Velodrome team and prominent figures within the Optimism community.

 ## Protocol Upgradability

 Velodrome V2 is immutable, just like V1.
 To allow improving the protocol, V2